-Furthermore BNYM Frankfurt Branch is required to calculate and report the monthly LiqV as well as the LCR.
-During 2016 BNYM Frankfurt Branch exceeded the minimum requirement for LiqV and LCR.
-During 2016 the average LiqV as calculated from all monthly filling was 3,17.
-Further details on LCR and NSFR can be found in the below table.
+Furthermore BNYM Frankfurt Branch is required to calculate and report the monthly LiqV as well as the Liquidity Coverage Ratio (LCR), from 2018 onwards LiqV will cease to be a reporting requirement as it is being replaced by LCR.
+During 2017 BNYM Frankfurt Branch exceeded the minimum requirement for LiqV and LCR.
+During 2017 the average LiqV as calculated from all monthly filling was 2.91.
+Further details on LCR and Net Stable Funding Ratio (NSFR) can be found in the below table.